 Advantages of Negative testing

-Negative testing will allow you to increase the confidence in the product, the quality of the application is always determined by both positive and negatives scenarios.
+Negative testing will allow you to increase the confidence in the product, the quality of the application is always determined by both positive and negative scenarios.

 Using negative testing, we can show that the application does not work.

-Negative testing will demand more creativity and thinking from the testers to think about test cases that are not specified in the basic requirements and specifications.
+Negative testing will demand more creativity and thinking from the testers to think about test cases not specified in the basic requirements and specifications.

 Once a negative scenario that caused the application to fail is fixed, we will remove one more risk that will increase the stabilization of the software.